graphql/graphql-spec/spec/Section 2 -- Language.md

 }
 ```

 Fragments are consumed by using the spread operator (`...`).
-All fields selected
+All fields
-by the fragment will be added to the query field selection at the same level
+selected by the fragment will be added to the field selection at the same level
 as the fragment invocation.
 This happens through multiple levels of fragment
 spreads.